“Idle discourse... while we have the chance!”

 Idle Discourse: an eclectic multi-platform storytelling company, that sparks discussion, collaborates creatively, and fosters community connections.

-Idle Discourse is a nascent London-based storytelling company founded in 2016 by actor, director and playwright Dan Dawes.
+Idle Discourse is a London-based theatre company founded in 2016.

 "A startlingly original piece of new writing and a thumping debut...Writer Dan Dawes takes a Freudian concept; the normalisation of repulsive, dehumanised behaviour; and applies it to a contemporary tragedy; a cluster of teenage suicides in South Wales.
 He seeks the dramatic truth behind these stories.
 By focusing on four authentic characters, he may well have unlocked a wider truth about the human condition...
 Go and see it whilst you have the chance.
 And then see it again...
 But take a friend."